 6. Reducing the speed of vehicles traveling over on-property surfaces as necessary to minimize the generation of airborne dusts.

 (2) Nonattainment areas.
 Subparagraph (1) notwithstanding, no person shall allow, cause or permit any visible emission of fugitive dust in a nonattainment area for particulate matter to go beyond the lot line of the property on which a traditional source is located without taking reasonable precautions to prevent emission.
 Traditional source means a source category for which a particulate emission standard has been established in 23.1(2), 23.3(2)“a,” 23.3(2)“b” or 567—23.4(455B) and includes a quarry operation, haul road or parking lot associated with a traditional source.
 This paragraph does not modify the emission standard stated in 23.1(2), 23.3(2)“a,” 23.3(2)“b” or 567—23.4(455B), but rather establishes a separate requirement for fugitive dust from such sources.
-For guidance on the types of controls which may constitute reasonable precautions, see “Identification of Techniques for the Control of Industrial Fugitive Dust Emissions,” [available from the department] adopted by the commission on May 19, 1981 .
+For guidance on the types of controls which may constitute reasonable precautions, see “Identification of Techniques for the Control of Industrial Fugitive Dust Emissions,” as adopted by the commission on May 19, 1981, which is available from the department upon request.

-(3) Reclassified areas.
+(3) Redesignated areas.
 Reasonable precautions implemented pursuant to the nonattainment area provisions of subparagraph (2) shall remain in effect if the nonattainment area is redesignated to either attainment or unclassified after March 6, 1980.

 d.
 Visible emissions.
 No person shall allow, cause or permit the emission of visible air contaminants into the atmosphere from any equipment, internal combustion engine, premise fire, open fire or stack, equal to or in excess of 40 percent opacity or that level specified in a construction permit, except as provided below and in 567—Chapter 24.